elizaasaarah/DSA/README.md

 # DSA
-Code for DSA problems solved across multiple platforms
+Code for various DSA problems solved on multiple platforms and common data structures and algorithms used